cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 Finally, we also needed to think about our Kafka clusters.
 We run Kafka inside our Kubernetes environment by using the [strimzi](https://strimzi.io/) chart which includes very sensitive and important data.
 To ensure the stability of Kafka, we needed  to prevent losing the cluster state or running into a Kafka leader election issue.

 To get a better understanding of our infrastructure, I’ll shortly point out some tooling and approaches which we use within DB Schenker.
 We use self-managed Kubernetes clusters on AWS where the worker and controller nodes are running independently on separate VMs.
 The worker nodes run on a mix of spot and on-demand instances.
 The base Images are built by Packer and Ansible and the whole infrastructure setup is managed by Terraform.
 To meet IT Security requirements, every day we throw away a set of our worker and controller nodes.
 We also have automated processes to rotate all our nodes.
-We do this by starting a new node and waiting until it is ready, then we drain the old node and move all workloads away from it before terminating the old node in AWS as well as in Kubernetes.
+We do this by starting a new node and waiting until it is ready, then we drain the old node and move all workloads away from it before terminating the old node in our cloud provider as well as in Kubernetes.
 These steps are repeated for each of our worker pools.

 For monitoring and measuring connectivity between nodes we leverage [Goldpinger](https://github.com/bloomberg/goldpinger) and for Kafka monitoring we leverage [strimzi canary](https://github.com/strimzi/strimzi-canary), which is a component of the [strimzi kafka operator.](https://github.com/strimzi/strimzi-kafka-operator)